 Thank you, Father, that we are not responsible for anybody else’s relationship with you.

-Thank you that all is required of us is to trust that you love us and have made your home with us.
+Thank you that all that is required of us is to trust that you love us and have made your home with us.
 Help us to be humble about the mystery of this, to confess the questions we have (along with all their implicit prejudice) and to be tolerant of others’ attitudes and questions.

 Today’s contributor is Anna Potts, formerly Christian Aid’s Regional Co-ordinator for Wiltshire